 “Lord Savik, how are we going to make it to Hillsborough?
 We know the Society would see us leaving and have one of the surrounding counties’ packs on us the moment we crossed the borders,” another pack leader said, “Especially for a convoy of our size.”

 “I have a plan for that,” Lord Savik said, an evil predatory smile spreading across his face, “By the time we are ready to leave, the Society’s eyes won’t be an issue.
 Now, go my lycanthropes.
 We will meet here at six o’clock tomorrow.
 Anything you can’t pack by that time will be left.
 Bring all the weapons, ammunition, and combat gear first.”
 The Disputed Territories’ packs and shaman left the cravex talking among themselves.
-In about fifteen minutes, the only ones that remained were Lord Savik, Lady Anna, Fangberarer, the two Red Knights, the Guildmaster, Cracker, Vanessa, Hangman, Nicky, and myself.
+In about fifteen minutes, the only ones who remained were Lord Savik, Lady Anna, Fangberarer, the two Red Knights, the Guildmaster, Cracker, Vanessa, Hangman, Nicky, and myself.

 “Jan, I need your wolves to quickly pack up what you have at the Guild and then get back here,” Lord Savik said, “I have a feeling I will need you to help coordinate our leaving.
 Anna, go with them.
 Ranger, you and your tall friend need to stay.”
 Nick and I traded a look before nodding.
 As the hunters, Anna, and Vanessa left, Lord Savik gave Nick and me a job.